xiexh20/behave-dataset/README.md

 4. [License](#license)
 5. [Citation](#citation)

+Code for BEHAVE model can be accesed here: https://github.com/bharat-b7/BEHAVE

 ## Dependencies
 The code is tested on `python 3.7, Debian 10`, most dependencies can be installed with: `pip install -r requirements.txt`